Here are some common and frequently asked questions

 Water Filtration Questions

-Hydrogen Sulphide (H2S) is a gas which smells strongly like rotten eggs.
+Hydrogen Sulphide (H2S) is a gas that smells strongly like rotten eggs.
 It results from the decay of organic matter with organic sulphur and the presence of certain types of bacteria.
-Even very low concentrations are offensive as well as highly corrosive (silver tarnishes almost immediately upon contact with H2S).
+Even very low concentrations are offensive and highly corrosive (silver tarnishes almost immediately upon contact with H2S).

-Because it is in the form of a gas, H2S cannot be collected in a sample bottle for laboratory analysis.
-Therefore its presence must be reported when a sample is submitted for a treatment recommendation.
+Because it is a gas, H2S cannot be collected in a sample bottle for laboratory analysis.
+Therefore, its presence must be reported when a sample is submitted for a treatment recommendation.

 Filter Medias-Odor Removal(Hydrogen Sulfide-Rotten Egg Odor)

 Centaur™ Granular Activated Carbon (GAC).
-GAC is a lightweight highly porous media used primarily for the reduction of hydrogen sulfide, chlorine and other dissolved gases which can add to the taste and odor of water.
-Centaur GAC is produced from bituminous coal in a patented process creating a highly catalytic functionality.
+GAC is a lightweight, highly porous media used primarily to reduce hydrogen sulfide, chlorine, and other dissolved gases, which can add to the taste and odor of water.
+Centaur GAC is produced from bituminous coal in a patented process, creating a highly catalytic functionality.

-TDS is the sum of the mineral salts in water and if too high can result in objectionable taste, cloudy ice, interference with the flavor of foods and beverages and scale left behind in cookware.
-Generally speaking, the lower the TDS the more acceptable the drinking water.
-TDS of 1,000 ppm or more is unacceptable for drinking water.
+TDS is the sum of the mineral salts in water.
+If it is too high, it can result in objectionable taste, cloudy ice, interference with the flavor of foods and beverages, and scale left behind in cookware.
+Generally speaking, the lower the TDS, the more acceptable the drinking water.
+TDS of 1,000 ppm or more is unacceptable.

 Notes: If the composition of TDS is relative to sodium and chlorides, then the water would be extremely corrosive to plumbing and associated fixtures.